TransformationToolContest/ttc2018liveContest/README.md

 The `config` directory contains the configuration for the scripts:
 * `config.json` -- configuration for the model generation and the benchmark
+  * `run.py` reads configuration from this file.
+During the Docker-based execution, this file contains the generic settings that are copied to the separate image-specific files.
+The default values in this file is used in CI.
-  * *Note:* the timeout as set in the benchmark configuration (default: 6000 seconds) applies to the gross cumulative runtime of the tool for a given changeset and update sequences.
+  * *Note:* the timeout as set in the benchmark configuration (default: 60 seconds) applies to the gross cumulative runtime of the tool for a given changeset and update sequences.
 This also includes e.g. Initialization time which is not required by the benchmark framework to be measured.
     Timeout is only applied to the solutions' run phase (see `-m` for `run.py`), so it is not applied to e.g. the build phase (see `-b` for `run.py`).
 * `reporting.json` -- configuration for the visualization